 If you have anything to drop off to your child during school hours, please report to the Student Centre.
 Parents cannot go directly to classrooms during the day.
-Please note, there is no access to school grounds through the Chapel Road entrance, by car or on foot.
-This is strictly for Staff Only, as stipulated by Auckland Council.
 Uber Eats deliveries are not accepted at school.

 SCHOOL BUSES TO SANCTA MARIA COLLEGE